Strongly Anharmonic Organic Cation Vibrations in Hybrid Lead Halide Perovskite CH3NH3PbI3 on Electronic Ground State: Experimental Results

-Inset of Fig.~\ref{TDFT}a shows the pump-induced transmission change of the MAPbI$_3$ film.
-At photoexcitation ($t$=0) $(\Delta T_y-\Delta T_x)/T$ exhibits a sharp binary spike, followed by a relaxation within a few hundred femtoseconds toward a baseline that hardly decays within the time window of $\sim$10 ps.
-The initial spike and the following relaxation can be interpreted as the pump-induced polarizations in the PbI$_6$ octahedral framework and among the MA$^+$ cations, both of which fluctuate randomly on a few hundred femtosecond time scale in the absence of pump electric field \cite{Yaffe2017, Bakulin2015, Selig2017, Wasylishen1985, Bernard2018}.
-The hardly decaying baseline can be attributed to carriers photoexcited and probed at the CBM of MAPbI$_3$, which relax on nanosecond or longer time scale \cite{Anand2016, Ishioka2017, Kanemitsu2018, Joshi2019}.
+Figure~\ref{power}a plots the as-measured TR-OKE signal of the MAPbI$_3$ film.
+The signals exhibit a sharp ($<$100 fs) bipolar spike at $t$=0 followed by a positive baseline that hardly decays within the present time window of $\sim$10 ps.
+The initial spike can be interpreted as the pump-induced polarizations in the PbI$_6$ octahedral framework and among the MA$^+$ cations, both of which are expected to relax on a few hundred femtosecond time scale \cite{Yaffe2017, Bakulin2015, Selig2017, Bernard2018}.
+The following positive baseline indicates the long-lived photoexcited carrier population, which relaxes on nanosecond or longer time scale \cite{Ishioka2017, Kanemitsu2018, Joshi2019}.